 The marriage may be over and the partnership may not make it to the end of the spring.
 Can you take away some of life’s lessons from the relationship?
 Were there some things you learned about yourself?
 Can you recall why you were attracted to this person in the first place?

 The first meeting with a family law lawyer can be uncomfortable for a new client.
 There are usually tears and the odd smile.
 Silence and moments of thoughtfulness.

 The client who comes well prepared with internet research and lists takes pause when asked about their relationship.
-Recounting of what went wrong usually is at the top of the list.
+Recounting what went wrong usually is at the top of the list.
 The pain and the hurt.
 When the question turns to ‘were there any good times?’ another pause.
 More silence.
-The really good birthday present delivered on the correct day?
+Does the really good birthday present delivered on the correct day?
 A celebratory trip together?
 The shoulders drop and often there’s calmness.
-The story telling changes in tone.
+The storytelling changes in tone.

 The client who knows they need to learn how to move forward also holds dear the sweet spots from the past.

 Tim Lott, a columnist jotted down his list of ‘Ten things I know about marriage’

 10. Remember what you like about your partner